-Catholic Money Manager Cbis Announces New President
+CATHOLIC MONEY MANAGER CBIS ANNOUNCES NEW PRESIDENT

 Veteran Executive Andrea Favaloro Assumes Responsibilities for CBIS Global

 CHICAGO, Feb.
-27, 2023 (GLOBE NEWSWIRE) -- Christian Brothers Investment Services, Inc. (CBIS), a leading investment management firm and Registered Investment Advisor to Catholic investors around the world, today announced that Andrea Favaloro has agreed to serve as President of CBIS Global.
+27, 2023 /PRNewswire/ -- Christian Brothers Investment Services, Inc. (CBIS), a leading investment management firm and Registered Investment Advisor to Catholic investors around the world, today announced that Andrea Favaloro has agreed to serve as President of CBIS Global.

 Mr. Favaloro, who most recently served as Chief Business Officer for Tokyo-based Asset Management One International, is assuming his new role following Alessandro Lombardi's planned departure.